 Well rested, we set out on a mission to visit one of the top pastry shops in Paris.
 Des Gâteaux et du Pain certainly lived up to its reputation.
 Pastry chefs in Paris really take their work seriously and the result is usually something that looks more like artwork.
 The price is set accordingly and at over €5, this ain’t your normal muffin!
 I must say that it’s well worth the price and though each of us shared their piece of art with the others, it was clear we all wanted to (literally) have our cake, and eat it too!

-In attempt to burn at least some of the calories, we walked back to the apartment, crossing over to the right bank across those famous bridges over the Seine.
+In an attempt to burn at least some of the calories, we walked back to the apartment, crossing over to the right bank across those famous bridges over the Seine.
 On the way, we stopped to check out Lafayette Gourmet, the mega fine food shop just next to the famous Galeries Lafayette department store.
-If you want to stock up on some foie gras, wine, tapenade or any other French delicacy – this could be a good option.
+If you want to stock up on some foie gras, wine, tapenade, or any other French delicacy – this could be a good option.

 And now for dinner, oh what a dinner.
 Rule #3 states that ‘you must be adventurous and try out things that you normally wouldn’t’ and with Oded insisting on at least one seafood night – we pretty much knew what was coming!
 On a friend’s tip, we booked a spot at L’Ecailler Du Bistrot, over in the Eastern part of Paris close to Bastille.

-None of us can claim to be super seafood experts so we thought it’s a good idea to start off with a seafood platter and build up some confidence.
+None of us can claim to be super seafood experts so we thought it’s a good idea to start with a seafood platter and build up some confidence.
 What we got was a mountain of seafood that some of us have never seen before.
-The more experienced of the gang, Oded, showed us how to eat oysters and we then proceeded to tackle the snails, crabs and other creatures of the sea, with eating utensils that look like they came out of a medieval torture chamber.
+The more experienced of the gang, Oded, showed us how to eat oysters and we then proceeded to tackle the snails, crabs, and other creatures of the sea, with eating utensils that look like they came out of a medieval torture chamber.
 I must say that I kinda liked it… the seafood that is!

 For mains, we each went his separate way.
 Oded had the sole fish – which he beautifully handled, as you can see in the before and after shots.
 Idan and I went for different types of lobsters – super fresh and right from the water tank next to us.